 Shakespeare in Translation

-Shakespeare’s first mention in China comes hand in hand with Western imperialism – with the first known reference being in a translated book of British history that came with the colonisers before the Opium Wars began.
-He is then kept alive by missionaries and diplomats and reaches his first taste of fame in 1907 when writer Lu Xun – the man who Mao would go on to call ‘the sage of modern China’ – argues that it is essential for China to have ‘a Shakespeare-like Chinese writer to give voice to China’s national spirit.’
+Shakespeare’s first mention in China comes hand in hand with Western imperialism – with the first known reference being in a translated book of British history that came with the colonizers before the Opium Wars began1.
+He is then kept alive by missionaries and diplomats and reaches his first taste of fame in 1907 when writer Lu Xun – the man who Mao would go on to call ‘the sage of modern China’ – argues that it is essential for China to have ‘a Shakespeare-like Chinese writer to give voice to China’s national spirit.’2

 It is in the early productions of The Merchant of Venice that we see a distinctly Chinese Shakespeare emerge.
-Despite the first performances featuring sixteenth and seventeenth century period costumes, scenery in the style of European Renaissance painting and actors in Western wigs and make up – a production style that, by the way, remains strong to this day – the problematic that the play explores is not that of religion and prejudice but one of Confucian ethics.
-The play is seen as a classic conflict between li (profit motive) and yi (loyalty to friends) – with Jewish and Christian references being axed and Shylock being characterised by his profession not his religious identity.
+Despite the first performances featuring sixteenth and seventeenth-century period costumes, scenery in the style of European Renaissance painting and actors in Western wigs and make up – a production style that, by the way, remains strong to this day – the problems that the play explores is not that of religion and prejudice but one of Confucian ethics.
+The play is seen as a classic conflict between li (profit motive) and yi (loyalty to friends)4 – with Jewish and Christian references being axed and Shylock being characterized by his profession, not his religious identity.

 Timon of Athens for Yang Hui is a play written in response to a society moving from feudalism to capitalism, from the country to the court, from a land-based aristocracy to a mercantile, bureaucratic state.
 It is a ‘roar of anger’ because this new world that promises individual emancipation is more destructive than it is progressive.